![]() |

 -February 23rd and 24th, 2013, at 3:30pm, at senseofplace LAB : Baker

-NOTE: since this show happens in conjunction with sundown, show times are a little wacky and very specific, all shows start promptly at their start times, and the spaces will be open a half hour before the show start time
+NOTE: since this show happens in conjunction with sundown, show times are a little wacky and very specific, all shows start promptly at their start times, and the space is always open a half hour before the show start time

 sound by Pamela Z and Evelyn Ficarra